NixOS/nix/doc/manual/src/language/constructs.md

 when used while defining local variables in a let-expression or while defining a set.

-in a let expression, inherit can be used to selectively bring specific attributes of a set into scope.
+In a `let` expression, `inherit` can be used to selectively bring specific attributes of a set into scope.
 For example

 ```nix